Rules for personal mobility devices

 You must avoid being a traffic hazard – do not ride into the path of a driver or pedestrian.

-Rules when hiring a personal mobility device
+Hiring a personal mobility device

-If you are using a hired personal mobility device you must leave your device in a safe and responsible way having regard for other path users.
+If you are using a hired personal mobility device, you must leave your device in a safe and responsible way having regard for other path users.

 Hire companies may have additional conditions of use in addition these rules.